-Every Saturday in the month of June from 8am - 1pm you can find me selling my hand painted silks at the Santa Fe Artists Market!
+Every Saturday in the month of June from 8am - 2pm you can find me selling my hand painted silks at the Santa Fe Artists Market!
 I am so thrilled to be juried into this great market!
 It is a wonderful, talented group of artists!
-It is located in the Park Ramada, across from the Farmers Market in the Railyard.
-It is located on the corner of Paseo de Peralta, & Guadalupe, next to Site Santa Fe.
+It is located near the water tower, across form REI, adjacent to the Farmers Market in the Railyard in Santa Fe.
 Look for the white tents!

 It is that time of year again for Corrales to be bustling with art!
 Time for the 18th annual Corrales Art Studio Tour!
 I am thrilled to be showing with Deborah B. Wilcox, Luna Rosa Studio, 4036 Corrales Rd.
 Map 3's 8, 9, 10, & 11.
 Deborah creates beautiful oil paintings.
 Along with Deborah, Amy Ditto will be showing her digital art, & photography, and Joni Bold will be showing her jewelry!
 The tour is Saturday, April 30th, & Sunday, May 1st from 10am – 5pm each day.
 There are 80 artists participating.
 You can stop by the Preview Gallery,at the Old San Ysidro Church on Old Church Road to see a sampling of works from all 80 artists participating, & get a map, & brochure.
 You can also download a map for your journey at www.corralesartstudiotour.com!
 Come join us, and begin a fun filled day on your journey to art!